Tennessee man told deputies he threw puppies off bridge because shelters ‘could not take them’ - NewsBreak

 Five of the puppies were “smashed and killed on impact,” according to the arrest affidavit.
 One survived.

-Tyler Paul Underwood, of Lancing, is now charged with six counts of cruelty to animals.Man charged with reckless endangerment in fatal Monarch shooting
+Tyler Paul Underwood, of Lancing, is now charged with six counts of cruelty to animals.Skeletal remains found near Sevierville identified as man missing since 2021

 Underwood’s arrest warrant, signed by Assistant Chief Deputy Keith Hawkins, states that Underwood told investigators, “he had attempted to take the dogs to several local animal shelters all of which told him that they could not take the puppies.”